jokedewinter/matd/README.md

 # In browser font proofer

 Work in progress.

-At the moment it shows dummy text with a slider to change font size.
+## Instructions

-1. Add a .woff font file named proofthis.woff in the folder
+1. Add a .woff font file named `proofthis.woff` in the folder.
-2. Open the index file in a browser
+2. Open the index file in a browser.

+## Features

+- Change font size.
+- Choose between normal text or "adhesion" text.
+- Select the text block and paste your own text.